nvbinh15/ActiveNUS/README.md

 For more details, please refer to our [documentation](https://nvbinh15.github.io/ActiveNUS/).

 ## Deployment
-ActiveNUS is deployed on Heroku platform and works well on most web browsers and devices.
-You can use our product at [activenus.herokuapp.com](https://activenus.herokuapp.com/).
+ActiveNUS is deployed on Railway platform and works well on most web browsers and devices.
+You can use our product at [activenus.up.railway.app](https://activenus.up.railway.app/).
 You should use desktop/laptop for the best experience.

 If you are using Safari, please update to the latest version.